-Note: If you have a spare minute you could lightly toast the peppercorns, mustard and cumin seeds before grinding.
+Note: If you have a spare minute you could dry toast the peppercorns and cumin seeds before grinding.
 See the grinding page for info on this simple process.
 (Link opens in new window)

 This is how I use my barbecue rubs.
 If you have your own favourite technique, carry on doing that...

-Liberally sprinkle the mix over your meat and massage in until it has a good coating.
+Liberally sprinkle the mix over your meat and massage in until it has a good, even coating.

 Cover with plastic wrap or foil and place in the refrigerator for a few hours or overnight.